dsccommunity/NetworkingDsc/README.md

 * Added the following resources:
     * MSFT_xHostsFile resource to manage hosts file entries.
 * MSFT_xFirewall: Fix test of Profile parameter status.
+* MSFT_xIPAddress: Fix false negative when desired IP is a substring of current IP.

 ### 2.7.0.0